TeamTotemic/Totemic/README.md

 Try to place comments in anything that is not obvious, it can be confusing to understand others' code!

 ## Setting up a workspace/building from source:
-Run `./gradlew genEclipseRuns eclipse` or `./gradlew genIntellijRuns` (or `gradlew.bat ...` if you are on Windows) to set up a workspace.
-Run `./gradlew build` to build the mod.
+You can import the Gradle project into an IDE of your choice (e.g. Eclipse).
+Run `./gradlew build` or `gradlew.bat build` to build the mod.
-For more information see the README.txt file in the Forge MDK.
+For more information refer to the NeoForged documentation.

 ## Credits:
 - The textures were mainly designed by nojustgavin, Sunconure11 and VincentLongiug.